SpriteSixis/Token-Counter-for-ChatGPT/README.md

 - The transcript of the US Declaration of Independence contains 1,695 tokens.
 </pre>

-So with this in mind, my goal was to create a really simple **Token Counter** script that would let you have an approximation with an acceptable margin of error.
+So with this in mind, my goal was to create a really simple **Token Counter** script that would let you have an approximation with an acceptable margin of error, mainly to stop wasting time trying to guess if my large pasted prompts would fit or not.

+So long story short, here are the results based on OpenAi's examples.

 ## Variations